remnrem/luna-doc/docs/ref/predict.md

 id01   13    13       1       59.879  70.613  69
 ```

-where `NF` is the number of feautres used in the model.
+where `NF` is the number of features used in the model.
 Depending on
 the model used, either `Y` or `Y1` should be considered as the primary
 output.